The objective of this step is to enable your device to reach mfusion for monitoring and orchestration.

 There’re some interesting short-cut keys enable you quickly navigate through CLI.

-All RansNet devices some with console port for offline access, but different series of hardware come with different baudrate.
+All RansNet devices some with console port for offline access, but different series of hardware use different baudrate.
 Please use RJ45 serial cable with below table for baudrate setting:

 For CMG/HSG series, by default, you can use an ethernet cable to connect your PC to eth2-Port3 (Management Port).
 PC will be given DHCP IP 10.10.10.x/24, then you can SSH to 10.10.10.1 (default gateway IP).